 Day one was a warm-up of afternoon walking among the Victorian houses on the ridge about Port Townsend.
-Mike Smallwood lead the event with him sharing insights of how the neighborhood came about, construction techniques or lack there of and how the economies over time impacted the area.
+Mike Smallwood led the event and shared insights of how the neighborhood came about, the construction techniques used (or lack thereof) and how ups and downs of the economy over time impacted the area.

 The end of our first day was piqued by a hiker’s feast.
 There was a good selection of foods, as well as amazing hand-made tortes from Gerlinde Gruber.
 The evening was filled with good conversation and stories from which we all got to know each other better.

 Saturday morning, we had breakfast together and made quick work of any left-over torte.
 Everyone got to make their own sandwiches and add fruit for a planned mid-day lunch.